dkrey/ags_tumbleweed/doc/9verb_intro.rst

 Currently the GUI supports German, French, Spanish, Portuguese and Dutch.
 If you like to help translating this template, please drop me a PM at the AGS Forums.

 If you like to create your game in a different language than english, you need to set it up.
-At guiscript.asc you'll find the line:
+In the TemplateSettings.asc module you'll find the line:

 ::

 	int lang = eLangEN;

 At the time of writing, valid values are: eLangEN, eLangES, eLangFR, eLangDE and eLandNL.
 Setting this variable to one of these values will translate all your GUIs, including all provided dialogs.
 The unhandled events will stay unchanged however.
 Those are still needed to be changed directly.
 To switch the language in a .trs translation file, tell your translators to look out for the line.